Child contact arrangements

 -

 Resolution.
-This group gives advice to parents to help their children if they are getting divorced or separated.
+This group provides advice to parents on how to support their children when they are getting divorced or separated.

 -

 Citizen’s Advice.
-This website advises about family breakups and family mediation (helping families find solutions together).
-You can also visit your local Citizen's Advice office to discuss your concerns.
+This website provides information on family breakups and family mediation (helping families find solutions together).
+You can also visit your local Citizens' Advice office to discuss your concerns.

 - Family Mediation.
-This page explains what family mediation is, when you need it, and what mediators (people who help families agree) should do.
+This page explains what family mediation is, when you may need it, and what mediators (people who help families reach agreements) should do.

 Turn on cookies to see this social feed